Avdpro/CokeCodes/README.md

 With new features keep coming out, morden browsers can do much more than just browsing.
 PWA web apps already taking more roles from native apps.
 Why not our coding environment?
 - **No system contamination**: Setup a new project work environment won't install anything or make any changes out side the browser.
 Your computer/ device always stay clean.

-- **Domain sandboxed**: You can isolate different projects to avoid annoying package/tool version conflict which do happens a lot these days.
-Remove a sandbox cleans everthing, no trush left behind.
-It's like you have a dedicate computer for each of your project in the same time!
+- **Domain Sandboxed**: Cause of the browser' nature, they are strongly isolated.
+You can think the **sand boxes as computers**.
+You can have **dedicate computer for each project**.
+Start and switch between them is lightning fast.
+Removing a sandbox cleans everything, so neat.
-Currently cokecodes.com has serveral sandbox you can play with:
+Currently, beside *www*, **cokecodes.com** has serveral sandbox you can play with:
    - [sandbox001.cokecodes.com](https://sandbox001.cokecodes.com)
    - [sandbox002.cokecodes.com](https://sandbox002.cokecodes.com)
    - [sandbox003.cokecodes.com](https://sandbox003.cokecodes.com)